Why Skeptical Executives Are Adding Meditation to Their Toolkit (And What Changed Their Minds)

 It really can be that simple to get started.
 The interesting part is what happens during the rest of your day.

-Notice if anything seems different during the interaction.
+Notice if anything seems different as you go about your usual presentations, meetings, and decisions.
 Notice whether you're more present.
 Whether you catch yourself before reacting.
 Whether you read the room more accurately.

 You don't have to believe anything in particular for it to work.